 BSc(VN) hons, RVN.
 (Founder and Training/Events Coordinator)

 Pauline is currently working as a veterinary nurse with a particular interest in wildlife.
 Prior to her veterinary career Pauline spent 31 years with Aer Lingus.
-In Pauline's spare time, she trained in the care of oiled wildlife initially with IBRRCsand worked at their oiled bird facility in San Pedro California.
-She also did training with Ostend Wildlife Centre in Belgium.
+In Pauline's spare time, she trained in the care of oiled wildlife initially with International Bird Rescue & Rehabilitation (IBRC)and worked at their oiled bird facility in San Pedro California.
+She also trained at Ostend Wildlife Centre in Belgium.
 While learning about the specific needs of wildlife affected by oil spills, Pauline realised that there was a great need in Ireland for a collaborative Wildlife Response should an oil spill ever occur here.
 Thus, the OWRN was born.

 BA,MA, MSc (Chairperson of the board)